reckoning-machines/constitutional-coherence/README.md

 have.
 This repository is the argument in executable form, including the places where it does NOT hold.

+This repo is a carve out from IRIS (our governed research operating system) to continue to proof the concept of Constitutional Coherence.

 ## The exposure

 A position sits in two systems: the trading system that produced the fills, and